Tax revenue keeps civilization afloat. But not all taxpayers play by the same set of rules.

 What ICIJ investigations have exposed tax havens, and those who use them?

 Panama Papers, first published in 2016, is probably the best known ICIJ investigation into tax havens.
 It was the biggest journalism collaboration in history, at the time, and led to the resignation of world leaders, criminal convictions and more than $1 billion in recouped money.
 It built on the work of our previous investigations, Offshore Leaks, Swiss Leaks and Lux Leaks.
-We returned with Paradise Papers, West Africa Leaks, Mauritius Leaks, and in 2020, with Luanda Leaks.
+We returned with Paradise Papers, West Africa Leaks, Mauritius Leaks, Luanda Leaks and Pandora Papers.

 Why isn’t there a big crackdown on offshore companies?